mvocale/JBoss_EAP_cloud_ready/weather-app-eap-cloud-ready/README.md

-# Weather app cloud ready on JBoss EAP XP 2
+# Weather app cloud ready on JBoss EAP XP 3 bootable jar

-This is a simple project based on JAX-RS, JPA and Microprofile specifications migrated from JEE 8 to Jakarta EE 8 (<https://jakarta.ee/>).
-The code is taken from the application weather-app GitHub Pages used in Katacoda JEE Openshift learning (<https://www.katacoda.com/openshift/courses/middleware/middleware-javaee8>) and modified to use Jakarta EE 8 specifications and Microprofile specificatons on top of JBoss EAP EAP XP 2 and Openshift 4.7.
-The final container image was improved using the runtime version of JBoss EAP EAP XP 2 and also through Galleon to use only the required subsystems.
+A simple project, weather-app-eap-cloud-ready, that is based on JAX-RS, JPA and Microprofile specifications migrated from JEE 8 to Jakarta EE 8.
+The code is taken from the application weather-app GitHub Pages used in [Katacoda JEE Openshift learning](<https://www.katacoda.com/openshift/courses/middleware/middleware-javaee8>) and modified to use [Jakarta EE 8](<https://jakarta.ee/>) and [Microprofile 3](https://microprofile.io) specifications on top of JBoss EAP EAP XP 3, in bootable jar mode and through Galleon to use only the required subsystems, on top of Openshift 4.8.
+The final container image was improved using the runtime version of OpenJDK 11.

 ## Install on Openshift